ARTICLES

 It’s Time To Get Dressed!

 · Time to change your mind-set and think about how you are presenting yourself both virtually and in-person.
-Most companies are now moving to a hybrid scenario and some are back in the office 4-5 days a week.
+Most companies are now moving back to in the office 4-5 days a week.

 Do not misunderstand.
 I am not suggesting that you go back to the structured dress slacks, skirts, jackets, dress shoes and heels you were wearing on March 1st, 2020.
 There will definitely be a more relaxed feel in the workplace, but the shift requires a conscience effort to review your work wardrobe and update in order to have the appropriate clothing for your position and career trajectory.